 5. After sowing the seeds, cover the seeds to prevent birds from feeding on them.
 Covering the seeds also conserves soil moisture.

 On a bare lawn, you can use straw or mulch topdressing.
-However, on a thinning lawn that still has some live grass, the best way to cover the grass seeds is by running through the lawn with a metal-tined rake.
+However, on a thin lawn with some live grass, the best way to cover the grass seeds is by running through the lawn with a metal-tined rake.
 The rake will lightly shift the topsoil, covering most of the grass seeds.

 6. After sowing the seeds, add starter fertilizer if you hadn’t before reseeding.
 Starter fertilizer is rich in phosphorus, an essential nutrient for seed germination.
 Follow the manufacturer’s recommendations on fertilizer application to avoid applying too much and causing fertilizer burn.

 7. Finally, ensure you deeply water the lawn.
 Moisture encourages deeper root growth and development.
 Different grass seeds have different water requirements.
-Check the brand guidelines to know how much your newly-sown grass seed needs per day.
+Check the brand guidelines to know how much water your newly-sown grass seed needs daily.

 How do you prepare a dead lawn for seeding?

 Lawn preparation before reseeding is an unmissable step if you want to repair your dead lawn.
-This ensures that the new grass seeds grow under the best conditions, increasing the rate of successful germination.
+This ensures that the new grass seeds grow under the best conditions, increasing the successful germination rate.
 Crucial preparation steps include mowing, dethatching/scarification, and core aeration.

 Mow the Lawn